After 28 months in Denmark (give or take) you’d think I’d have developed the ability to expect the worst and stay calm in a crisis. Except, I haven’t.

 I’m angry that it took so long for the Kommune to process the application, especially since it was no doubt due to someone’s “holiday” whereby, they spent June thinking about holiday, July actually on holiday, and August getting back from holiday.

 So.
 Tomorrow.
 Labor Day.
 I’ll start Danish classes from the beginning.
 I’ll call the driving school and figure out the quickest way to deal with this mess.
-Like so many times before, I’ll eat the elephant one bite at a time, put one foot in front of the other, and trust in the universe that it will all work out fine.
+Like so many times before, I’ll eat the elephant one bite at a time, put one foot in front of the other, and trust in the Universe that it’ll all work out fine.